 Sex might not be a topic you've discussed openly before.
 But it's important to know your choices and your options when it comes to a safe sex life.

 Trigger warning: We cover some topics here that may be uncomfortable to read if you've had a negative experience.

-Get urgent support: If you're a current student at Portsmouth and you need urgent support, find out how to get support in a crisis.
+Get urgent support: If you're a current student at Portsmouth and you need urgent support in a crisis, find out how to get support after sexual assault, violence or harassment from the University and/or the police.

 If you're sexually active at uni, it's important to take care of your sexual health.
 Your sexual health can impact on your physical and mental wellbeing, but it's easy to stay safe if you know how.

 When thinking about your sexual health, consider the need to: